-Purchase A/C…….Dr 4,000 –
+Purchase A/C…….Dr – 4,000

 To Purchase Return A/C – 4,000

-2% of INR 2,00,000 is INR 4,000
+2% of INR 2,00,000 is Rs 4,000

 Doing this will create the right effect in ledgers, and as a result, the business will be able to enter a similar impact on the final accounts and balance sheet as well.

-When to issue a Debit Note
+When Debit Note is issued

-A debit note is usually raised on two occasions.
+It is usually raised on two occasions.

 - The second situation is when the amount payable by the purchaser increases than the amount mentioned on the invoice raised.
-This situation could arise due to an incorrect value in the invoice, the purchaser buying more products at a later date etc. in such a situation, the seller then creates a debit note and issues it to the buyer.
+This situation could arise due to an incorrect value in the invoice, or the purchaser buying more products at a later date etc. In such a situation, the seller then creates a debit note and issues it to the buyer.
 The purchaser now has an accounting liability to pay more than what is mentioned on the invoice.

-Debit Note Format and the details to be covered
+Debit Note format and the details to be covered

 - Header: Mention that the document is a debit note.